MaxwellVolz/maxwellvolz.com/articles/big_o_no.md

 ## What is it?

 - Big O Notation describes the time complexity of programming algorithms

-## Shorter, Faster, more Succinct

-- How efficient is the solution to the problem
+- AKA how efficient is the solution to the problem?

-## Dumber, Slower, EZ-mode
+## The Goal is:

+- Shorter
+- Faster
+- Succinct

+## Slowly at first

 > Problem: 10 times 10
 > Solution: